Election Day National Holiday – Top 3 Pros and Cons

 Making Election Day a national holiday will increase voter turnout by enabling more people to vote.

-The US ranks 26th out of 32 for voter turnout among Organisation for Economic Cooperation and Development (OECD) countries.
-[8]
+The US ranks 31st out of 50 for voter turnout among Organisation for Economic Cooperation and Development (OECD) countries.
+[38]

-Among registered voters in the 2016 US presidential election, being “too busy” or having a conflicting schedule was the third-highest reason cited for not voting, accounting for 14% of registered voters who did not cast a vote (about 2.7 million people).
+Among American registered voters in the 2016 presidential election, being “too busy” or having a conflicting schedule was the third-highest reason cited for not voting, accounting for 14% of registered voters who did not cast a vote (about 2.7 million people).
 [9]

-Former Editor-in-Chief of the Northwestern University Law Review, Beau C. Tremitiere, JD, stated, “The demands of school and work schedules keep millions of Americans, especially those with children or long commutes, from ever getting to their polling stations… The ideal solution is simple: Congress should make Election Day a national holiday, or move Election Day to the weekend.”
-[10] A holiday would allow more citizens volunteer at polling places or drive the elderly to vote, and make a difference in states where long lines at the polls keep voters waiting for hours.
-[10][11]] Read More
+Former Editor-in-Chief of the Northwestern University Law Review, Beau C. Tremitiere, states, “The demands of school and work schedules keep millions of Americans, especially those with children or long commutes, from ever getting to their polling stations… The ideal solution is simple: Congress should make Election Day a national holiday, or move Election Day to the weekend.”
+[10]

 Pro 2